castensson/shorturl/README.md

 This starts up an instance of H2 as a background process and the console is available at:
 [http://localhost:8082/login.jsp](http://localhost:8082/login.jsp)
 If you choose to connect using the console, make sure to set *JDBC URL* to
-**jdbc:h2:tcp://localhost/~/shorturl;AUTO_SERVER=TRUE**
+jdbc:h2:tcp://localhost/~/**shorturl;AUTO_SERVER=TRUE**

+*shorturl* will ensure you connect to the same db that the application will use
+*AUTO_SERVER=TRUE*
+will ensure multiple connections is allowed.
 Otherwise only one connection is allowed and the console will block the application from accessing the database.

 Create a text file named h2.properties with the following contents:
 *db.url=jdbc:h2:~/shorturl;AUTO_SERVER=TRUE*